Land of the Silver Birch: Alternative lyrics

 A French version, "Terre du bouleau blanc", was distributed by Orff Canada.

 In 1979 the Canadian Cultural Workers' Committee, a musical group associated with the Communist Party of Canada (Marxist-Leninist), released a song on their album 'The Party is the Most Precious Thing' titled 'Death to the Traitors' which takes its melody from "Land of the Silver Birch" but with new communist lyrics about destroying imperialism and capitalism in Canada and uniting the Canadian working class.

 "Silver Birch" in the Scouts and Guiding movement

 Since the 1930s, the song has been popular with Scouts and Girl Guides.
 Its origin is unclear.

 It is sung regularly at Canadian Scout and Guide camps, including Doe Lake, Camp Maple Leaf, Camp Wenonah (co-educational camp) and Camp Peaceful Waters in Quebec's lower Laurentians.

 The song is also sometimes sung at Boy Scout Camps in the United States, though sometimes "eagle" is sung in place of "beaver".
 Another variation is sung at the opening and closing campfires at Ma-Ka-Ja-Wan Scout Reservation in Pearson, Wisconsin.
 Cuyuna Scout Camp of Crosslake, Minnesota uses this song as one of the three it uses to close its Sunday and Friday night campfire programs, as does Camp Babcock-Hovey in Ovid, New York.

 The translated Italian version "Terra di Betulla" is likely frequent campfire song for Italian scouts.

+The Dutch version “Land van de Zilverberk” is sung in Dutch scouts groups.
+It is likely this version travelled to the Netherlands through different scout Jamborees.